alexeichhorn/python-json-work-proof/README.md

 # JSON Work Proof

 JSON Work Proof is a proof-of-work algorithm that creates a token after doing some workload.
-This token contains certain claims defined by you and verifies that you did this work at this time and for this claims.
+This token contains certain claims defined by you and verifies that you did this work at this time and for these claims.

 It packs the security of the Hashcash algorithm *(used for Bitcoin in a similar way)* into a modern JWT-like token.

 ## Structure of Token

+A token looks like this: `eyJ0eXAiOiJKV1AiLCJhbGciOiJTSEEyNTYiLCJkaWYiOjIwfQ.eyJleHAiOjE2MTY4NTA1NzAuNjU1MTQ3MSwiaGVsbG8iOiJ3b3JsZCJ9.VE6YYxIQ46lPzxyNuRYAmAMkEM`.
+It has the same structure as a JWT token and can therefore also be inspected on the Debugger on [jwt.io](https://jwt.io).
+It contains three elements which are each base64url encoded.
+The header contains the type of the token (JWP), the hash algorithm used for the challenge (currently only SHA256 supported) and the difficulty at which the token was mined.
+The payload consists of the claims you specified and optionally an expiration date.
+The last part contains a salt and a big number (named counter in Hashcash).
+The work needed to generate a token is actually to find this number.
+It's hard to find this number, but easy to verify it's correct.
+(Read more about how it works on [Wikipedia](https://en.wikipedia.org/wiki/Hashcash))